 A new and innovative methodology for carrying out forest and agricultural land use planning and management (FALUPAM) was developed during phase I of TABI.
 This methodology was developed based on the principle that even the best practices will fall short if they do not recognise and respect traditional livelihoods.
 This means focussing on stabilising and managing cultivation so that local communities aren’t negatively impacted by the changes, instead seeing immediate benefits to leaving some land and forest fallow as other areas are brought to more productive use.

 The programme’s outcomes have been noticeable on a broad scale: moving from a scattered cultivation to a collective zonation system changes the way the very landscape looks.
 Communities have felt benefits in direct and tangible ways, as wildfires are far easier to manage and control, conflict over land use between families and communities has decreased, and overall productivity has increased.
-Beyond the impact on communities, FALUPAM also emphasises ecological preservation, increasing the areas of conserved forests, and helping to stabilise the ecosystem.
+Beyond the impact on communities, P-FALUPAM also emphasised ecological preservation, increasing the areas of conserved forests, and helping to stabilise the ecosystem.

 Evidence leads to learning – and knowledge should be shared

-From its beginning, TABI has had a built-in focus on evidence and learning.
+From its beginning, TABI had a built-in focus on evidence and learning.
 This iterative process allowed for adjustments during the course of the programme, focussing on what worked best and ensuring that the local communities and environment got the greatest possible benefit.
 As a result, enormous amounts of data have been collected – baseline agro-biodiversity, spatial, and land use data, as well as secondary data from censuses and similar sources.

 In its final year, it’s important to ensure that the data generated through TABI – including success stories and lessons learned – can continue to be accessed and used by others such as governments, donors, and communities, to ensure that future work in this area is conducted as effectively as possible.
-To this end, a recent initiative, the Pha Khao Lao Agro-Biodiversity Resource Platform, seeks to engage a broader cross-section of society in the mission to improve rural agro-biodiversity by making this data accessible in a fun and interesting way.
+To this end, the Pha Khao Lao Agro-Biodiversity Resource Platform, seeks to engage a broader cross-section of society in the mission to improve rural agro-biodiversity by making this data accessible in a fun and interesting way.
 In stimulating a market for agrobiodiversity products, the platform hopes to create an incentive to protect Laos’s many unique natural resources and its rich heritage.